mlayek21/Collision-Free-Trajectory-planning-3dof-Robotmanipulator/README.md

 - Both collision-free trajectory planning and collision avoidance are important considerations in the design and operation of robotic manipulators, as they help to ensure the safety and reliability of the manipulator, and can also improve its performance and efficiency.

 ## Objective
--The objective of a project or task is the overall goal or purpose that it is intended to achieve.
+- The objective of a project or task is the overall goal or purpose that it is intended to achieve.
 It is a statement of what is to be accomplished and why it is important.
 The objective should be clear, specific, and measurable, and it should provide a basis for evaluating the success or effectiveness of the project.

 - In the context of the project described in the previous answer, the objective was to design and implement a collision-free trajectory planning algorithm for a 3R robot manipulator.
 This means that the goal of the project was to create a method for finding a path for the manipulator to follow that avoids collisions with obstacles in the environment.
 The objective of this project was likely motivated by the importance of ensuring the safety and reliability of the manipulator, and by the need for efficient and accurate navigation in order to achieve the manipulator's desired goals.